benswift/benswift.github.io/_posts/2019-02-16-algorithmic-uni-marketing-billboards.md

 [^all-in-one]:
-    It's actually all in inline `<script>` and `<style>` tags---which I know isn't nice modular software engineering, but it means that it's all on the one place.
+    It's actually all in inline `<script>` and `<style>` tags---which I know isn't nice modular software engineering, but it means that it's all in the one place.
 So, kids, do as I say in class, not as I do on my blog.